yafa11/mcViewer/README.md

 # mcViewer
-GUI for viewing the contents and managing the keys on one or more memcache servers.
+A GUI/interface for finding and viewing the contents of keys on one or more memcache servers.

 Installation
 ------------